mikesmitty/curse/README.md

 # CURSE: Certificate Utilization for Robust SSH Ephemerality

-CURSE is an SSH certificating signing server, built as an alternative to Netflix's BLESS tool, but without a dependency on AWS.
+CURSE is an SSH certificate signing server, built as an alternative to Netflix's BLESS tool, but without a dependency on AWS.

 This software is currently in an alpha state and not recommended for use.